You should request a “Register of Interest” form to complete - we ask for some basic information and is NOT a full application at this stage.

 Anyone can choose to raise their own puppy, but there are no guarantees of successfully raising a puppy for assistance dog work.
 It is a huge undertaking to raise puppies specifically to work as assistance dogs.
-There are critical periods of puppy development that need to be addressed, as with any dog, to ensure they are brought up appropriately and ready for life as a working dog.
+There are critical periods of puppy development that need to be addressed - as with any dog - to ensure they are brought up appropriately and ready for life as a working dog.

 Preparing a dog for life as an assistance dog is one of the most important elements of any training.
 By effectively socialising and habituating dogs to every‐day situations in a positive and effective way - during and beyond the socialisation and critical period - we can enhance their development into well socialised, confident dogs which is key for a successful assistance dog relationship.

-You must think very carefully and decide if you are able to do this for a puppy with future assistance dog training in mind.
+As a Veteran with mental health difficulties, you must think very carefully and decide if you are able to do this for a puppy with future assistance dog training in mind.

-We are not able to provide training for owners of puppies and we do not assess dogs until at least 9 months old.
+We are not able to provide training for owners of puppies and we do not initially assess dogs until at least 9 months old.